Coronavirus and State/Provincial Telehealth Guidelines

 : Bulletin from the state insurance commissioner stating that four large state insurance companies are covering telehealth services.

 Executive Order on Additional Healthcare Workforce Capacity (3/27/20): Executive Order 20-10 temporarily allows out-of-state licensed mental health practitioners in good standing practice in Nebraska, and suspends continuing education and licensure fee requirements, among other things.
+Will continue until 30 days after the state of emergency is lifted.

 Department of Health and Human Services COVID-19 telehealth FAQs.